 7. A picnic on a beach that will disappear …

 After this refreshing and relaxing activity, we have picnic on the beach.
 Suddenly we witness an unexpected and somewhat disturbing spectacle: the waves crash on the beach and gobble it up mechanically, meter by meter.
 Panic-stricken, we quickly go back to the boat and notice, as soon as the engines start, that the beach where we were sitting a few minutes ago had disappeared!
-Even the guide cannot explain what is happening.
+Even the guide cannot explain what was happening.
 Decidedly, this is a very active region!

 After these strong emotions, we continue sailing to Ujung Kulon National Park to observe the wild life there.